FAQs

 Private Property

-You don't need a permit to remove a tree on private property unless it's part of a Landscape Plan.
+You don't need a permit to remove a tree on private property unless it's part of a Landscape Plan or the project is undergoing development review.
 Landscape Plans usually apply to commercial, industrial, apartment, and religious properties.

 Street Trees